 3. Take Notes and Familiarize Yourself

-Before you make any changes to the site, it is important to take notes and familiarize yourself of the website.
-If you’re not familiar with WordPress, then we recommend that you watch our videos.
+Before you make any other changes to the site, it is important to take notes and familiarize yourself with the website.
+If you’re not familiar with WordPress, then we recommend that you watch our WordPress 101 videos.

 5. Update User Roles and Permissions